jjdejong/phpip/doc/renewal.md

 ## Invoiced ##
 This step displays the list of already invoiced tasks.
 There is no more action to do.

+# Logs #
+Each action is registered.
+Logs can be viewed in logs/ page.
+Lines can be filtered by job, client, date, casenumber or user.

 # Settings #
 ## General ##
 Some settings are included in the file `config/renewal.php`.
 The syntax is the one of an array in PHP.
 The array is subdivided in several sections